pohacarai0/test-juanmora/CONTRIBUTING.md

 ## ✨ Feature Requests or Ideas?

-While the main focus here is bugs, if you have ideas for new features or improvements based on customer feedback, feel free to create an issue as well!
-If we add a specific "Feature Request" template later, please use that.
-Otherwise, use the general "Bug Report" template for now and make it clear it's a suggestion.
+The main focus here is bugs, if you have ideas for new features or improvements based on customer feedback, feel free to raise awareness via the Idea-bank.

 ---